VIcuko/RoboND-DeepLearningProject/writeup.md

 First I carried out a couple of executions with a reduced number of epochs in order to optimize the amount of time it took for the training process and avoid having the process working for too long.

+The definition of each component of the hyperparameters is the following:

+*batch_size*: number of training samples/images that get propagated through the network in a single pass.

+*num_epochs*: number of times the entire training dataset gets propagated through the network.

+*steps_per_epoch*: number of batches of training images that go through the network in 1 epoch.
+One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.

+*validation_steps*: number of batches of validation images that go through the network in 1 epoch.
+This is similar to steps_per_epoch, except validation_steps is for the validation dataset.

+*workers*: maximum number of processes to spin up.

+workers: This is the number of processes we can start on the CPU/GPU.

 My initial hyperparameters were the following:

 ```python